DefinitionThis section has been translated automatically.

 Pharmacodynamics (Effect)This section has been translated automatically.

-Selective, non-competitive inhibition of the enzyme 1,3-ß-D-glucan synthase which is present in the fungal cell.
-This results in the inhibition of the synthesis of 1,3-ß-D-glucan, an essential component of the fungal cell wall.
-This causes the death of the fungal cell.
+Selective, non-competitive inhibition of the enzyme 1,3-ß-D-glucan synthase occurring in the fungal cell.
+This results in the inhibition of synthesis of 1,3-ß-D-glucan, an essential component of the fungal cell wall.
+The cell walls become defective and brittle and the fungus can no longer continue to grow.
+The enzyme 1,3-β-D-glucan synthase is found only in fungi and not in humans.
+The lack of glycan fibrils leads to disturbances in the cell wall structure of the fungus.

 You might also be interested in